anyosa/coding-group/index.md

 If you want to know about the objective and dynamics of the group you can read it [here](https://github.com/anyosa/coding-group/blob/gh-pages/about.md).
 A list of possible topics is also provided there.

-You can find the cheatsheets of the group [here](https://github.com/anyosa/coding-group/tree/gh-pages/contributions).
+You can find the cheatsheets / slides from the contributions to the group [here](https://github.com/anyosa/coding-group/tree/gh-pages/contributions).

 ### Meetings